Setup a Namecheap Domain with ZEIT Now

 In your Namecheap Domain List dashboard, on the domain you want to migrate, click on the Advanced DNS tab.
 Now, scroll down to the Host Records section, and click on the Add New Record button.

-as the host, and the value you were given for the record when adding your domain.
-You can fetch the value again using the now domains inspect <domain>
+Select TXT Record as the record type, add _now as the host, and the value you were given for the record when adding your domain.
+You can fetch the value again using the now domains inspect <domain> via the Now CLI.

 Your domain will be verified after adding the TXT record.
 Once ZEIT verifies your domain, you'll automatically receive an email.
 You can also manually use the command below to force a domain verification: